paugier/nbabel/py/vector.md

 ### 3. A container for homogeneous objects

-In pure Python, there is no container specialized to contain only homogeneous objects (objects of the same types and of the same size).
+In pure Python, there is no container specialized to contain a fixed number of homogeneous objects (objects of the same types and of the same size).
 (Actually, there is the module `array`, but it's very limited as explained below.)
 Since we mostly need 1D sequence, let's call this type a `Vector` (as in Julia).

-The elements have to be stored contiguously in memory.
+The native elements have to be stored contiguously in memory.
 Alignment of the native data is of course very important for performance.
+Moreover, JIT and AOT compilers could know the type of the elements without type check.

+---

-Since we are in Python, we actually also need few Python objects accessible from Python.
-Iterating on the elements could be much faster than with lists (in many cases just checking than there are no other reference to the object and increment one or few pointer(s)).
+**Note implementation detail:** Since we are in Python, we actually also need few Python objects accessible from Python.
+Iterating on the elements could be faster than with lists (in many cases just checking than there are no other reference to the object and increment one or few pointer(s)).
 For small arrays, we could even have another native array containing one Python objects per element.

-Moreover, JIT and AOT compilers could know the type of the elements without type check.
+---

 The mathematical operators would act on elements (like Numpy arrays and in contrast to `list`, `tuple` and `array.array`).
 For standard numerical types,